 Salaries and Take‑Home Pay in London (2025)

 Understanding salary levels in London is key to planning your finances.
-According to the Office for National Statistics (ONS), the average (median) gross salary in London was £44,370 per year as of early 2025, with full-time workers earning a median £865 per week (ONS Earnings Data, 2025).
-Salaries in the capital vary widely depending on the industry and experience level.
+According to the latest Office for National Statistics (ONS) data, the median gross annual salary for full-time employees in London is now approximately £46,000–£48,000 per year (2026 estimate), reflecting continued wage growth across finance, technology and professional services sectors.
+Weekly median earnings are roughly £890–£925 for full-time workers.
+Salaries in the capital continue to vary significantly depending on industry, seniority and qualifications.

 A gross salary of £60,000 results in a take-home pay of approximately £3,654 per month after tax and National Insurance.
 Those earning the median (£44,370) take home around £2,825 per month.
 Meanwhile, those on lower incomes—around £26,000—will take home approximately £1,880 per month.